stefanschramm/retroload/README.md

     retroload retroload-lib/examples/formats/msx_cas_binary/rl.cas -o example.wav

 retroload will try to automatically determine the input format by its content and file extension.
-For formats that are not automatically detected, the `--format` and/or `--machine` options need to be specified.
+For formats that are not automatically detected, the `--format` option needs to be specified.

 ### Playing tape archives directly